PimDeWitte/albert/physics_agent/validations/PREDICTION_VALIDATORS.md

 **Important**: Mock or synthetic data is never used for actual validation to ensure scientific integrity.

+## Currently Active Prediction Validators

+Only **2 prediction validators** are currently active in Phase 3:

+1. **CMB Power Spectrum Validator** ✅
+2. **Primordial GWs Validator** ✅

+The PTA Stochastic GW Validator is implemented but not included in standard runs.

 ## Workflow

 1. **Theory Evaluation**: All theories run through standard trajectory simulations and validations